 Q: Will these animals pass their new traits on to their offspring?

 A: It depends.
 IGAs in animals that are developed to be passed on to their offspring are referred to as “heritable.”
 In general, IGAs are introduced at the early embryo stage or in cells that go on to make embryos that develop into the altered animal.
 The altered genome is heritable because it will be in every cell of the resulting animal, including those that are responsible for making sperm and egg for the next generation.

 In other cases, IGAs are not intended to be inherited—for example, IGAs used for gene therapy in animals.
 These genomic alterations are not found in the germ cells of those animals, and their offspring will not contain the genomic alteration.

 Q: How does FDA address potential environmental risks associated with IGAs in animals?
 Are concerns different for different kinds of animals?

 A: Any potential environmental issues would be a function of the traits introduced into those animals and the conditions under which those animals would be raised.
 For example, a biopharm animal intended to be kept in a contained environment poses a different set of risks from an animal with an IGA that is intended to be released into the environment.
 FDA will consider potential environmental effects on a case-by-case basis as required by the National Environmental Policy Act.
-In general, we recommend that early in development sponsors consult FDA about potential environmental issues and that they consult with FDA prior to developing their approaches to environmental assessments so that we can agree on the risk questions to be addressed and the resulting scope of the environmental review.
+In general, we recommend that early in development developers consult FDA about potential environmental issues and that they consult with FDA prior to developing their approaches to environmental assessments so that we can agree on the risk questions to be addressed and the resulting scope of the environmental review.